-I woke up rested and ready to go at Terry Bison Ranch.
-I had a great shower, shaved then loaded the luggage into my car.
+I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

-The herd of buffalo was closer to us this morning.
+The herd of bison was closer to us this morning.

-The windmills on the far side of Terry Bison Ranch.
-I awoke Robin and soon we checked out of our room and headed south down Interstate 25 to Colorado Highway 52 east.
-In Hudson we crossed the BNSF mainline and we saw a headlight approaching.
+The windmills on the far side of the ranch.
+I awoke Robin and soon we checked out of our room and drove south on Interstate 25 to Colorado Highway 52 east.
+In Hudson, we crossed the BNSF mainline and saw a headlight approaching.

 Outdoor displays include a UPRR Caboose, antique wooden windmill, operational wigwag RRXING signal and antique farm equipment.